-Remember that time your friend got their child a brand-new, top-of-the-range toy, only to find that they just wanted to play with the box?
+Remember that time your friend got their child brand-new, top-of-the-range toys, only to find that they just wanted to play with the cardboard boxes?

 That’s loose parts play.

 Loose parts play is all about the power of open-ended resources.
 That is, stuff that leaves the choices up to the children, and not to the manufacturers.

 We’ll start by running you through what loose parts is, and why it’s so important, before going through some ideas to improve the way you’re supporting children in their loose parts play.
 Time to level up your environment.